 Cathodale (the Catholic Diocese of Antigua Advanced Level Programme)

 The Ministry of Education’s Summer Institute (Antigua and Barbuda)

 *The Wadadli Youth Pen Prize

 & more including my own Jhohadli Writing Project.

 Contact me to discuss your project today.

 *asterisks = voluntary

-In the blogosphere, you’ll find other examples of my writing such as reviews (Curtly Ambrose’s Time to Talk, Sharon Millar, Survivor’s Remorse, Underground, Room and Other Movies) – especially book reviews, perspectives (Many Sides to a Single Story, Writing off the Map), reports (Curtly Ambrose, One Model of Effective Parenting, Community Action in Action), musings (Adventures in Reading with Children, To be Messy is Human), analysis (such as this series on short fiction Caribbean writers), interviews (Sharon Leach, Ann Morgan, Eugenia O’Neal, Joy Lapps, Melissa Gomez, Diana McCaulay), and more (It’s about Character…really).
+In the blogosphere, you’ll find other examples of my writing such as reviews (Curtly Ambrose’s Time to Talk, Sharon Millar, Survivor’s Remorse, Underground, Room and Other Movies) – especially book reviews, perspectives (Many Sides to a Single Story, Writing off the Map), reports (Curtly Ambrose, One Model of Effective Parenting, Community Action in Action), musings (Adventures in Reading with Children, To be Messy is Human), analysis (such as this series on short fiction Caribbean writers), interviews (Sharon Leach, Ann Morgan, Eugenia O’Neal, Joy Lapps, Melissa Gomez, Diana McCaulay), and more (Food as Culture, It’s about Character…really).